rose/rose.github.io/posts/beginner-eye-for-the-expert-guy/index.rst

 I am **not** making fun of the student in either of these stories.
 They're both very intelligent people who happen to be meeting these ideas for the first time.
 They're doing exactly what a learner should be doing - looking at the information they have, and using it to form hypotheses.

-The failure is with me - I have used a mouse, captured chess pieces so many times, my brain has abstracted out the logic and registered it as a callback on the appropriate events.
+The failure is with me.
+I have used a mouse and captured chess pieces so many times, my brain has abstracted out the logic and registered it as a callback on the appropriate events.
 I don't even remember the details any more, it just happens.
 And that hinders my ability to teach.

 Beginners need to spend time on details - that's the only way they can get their callbacks registered.
 A skilled teacher can help them go through that process more quickly, but it can't be skipped.